-    As every woman knows by now, no beauty regimen is created equal.
-We all have different genetic histories and come from different walks of life, and this variance translates to our looks, personalities and habits.
+As every woman knows by now, not beauty regimens were created equal.
+We all have different genetic histories and come from different walks of life.
+This variance translates to our looks, personalities, and habits.
 Nothing shows how true this is more than our hair.
-Straight hair, curly hair, wavy hair, 1A hair, 3C hair—we should all feel confident with our unique style.
+Straight hair, curly hair, wavy hair, 1A hair, 3C hair—we should all feel confident with our unique styles.

 Hair Classification: No 3C Hair Type?

 According to this charting system, hair is classified into four types depending on texture and level:

 Curly (3A, 3B)

 What earlier versions of this system allegedly failed to address was type 3C hair, an apparently unfortunate oversight, as there was a considerable number of women who fell between super curly, which was a 3B, but not kinky, which would be a 4A.
 This void was eagerly filled by subsequent hair typing systems to mean very curly hair that held on to its S or Z-curve shape even after being stretched out, and one that still retained a definite curl pattern and texture that isn’t a frizzy coil.

 In case you do fall into this hidden category, you’ll need to figure out how to take care of this particular natural hair type.
 3C hair is first and foremost curly hair, so all the litanies hold true: It has a fuller volume and it’s prone to frizz and changes in weather and climate.
 Since sebum from the scalp doesn’t have a direct highway down the lengths due to obstruction from ringlets, oil doesn’t get distributed as evenly.
 Curly hair is then said to be more prone to dryness, dullness and yes, damage than straighter types.
 It’s also rather sensitive and particular in terms of how much moisture is optimal.

 3C hair, in particular, requires a rather fastidious hair care regimen.
 We’ve broken it down into bite-size steps below: